Celebrating Southeast Montana’s Dark Skies

 Dark Sky Events

-Star parties and astrophotography workshops conducted within the park by Carter County Museum, Montana State Parks and the International Dark Sky Association Montana Chapter have put the park on the map as a destination for astronomical observers in addition to history enthusiasts.
+Star parties and astrophotography workshops conducted within the park by Carter County Museum, Montana State Parks and the International Dark Sky Association Montana Chapter have put southeast Montana on the map as a destination for stargazers as well as history enthusiasts.
+Visitors can also expand their dark-sky and cultural adventures across Montana at sites like the American Prairie National Discovery Center in Lewistown, the Fort Peck Interpretive Center, the Huntley Project Museum, and First Peoples Buffalo Jump State Park near Ulm—all of which host events, exhibits, and programs that celebrate Montana’s skies, landscapes, and heritage.

 Plan Your Trip